-Yahoo News pressed Anton for details about his contention Erdogan’s version of events was incorrect and whether there was any promise of a follow up from Trump.
+Yahoo News pressed Anton for details about his contention that Erdogan’s version of events was incorrect and whether there was any promise of a follow-up from Trump.
 Anton said the pair did talk about the incident, but denied Trump said “sorry.”

 “The topic was discussed.
 There was no apology.
-Beyond that refer you to the readout,” said Anton.
+Beyond that refer to the readout,” said Anton.

 “President Trump emphasized the common commitment of the United States and Turkey to work together to increase regional stability,” the readout said.